-The Caterpillar Who Refused To become A Butterfly…You Can Help Him Find His Wings!
+The Story Of A Caterpillar Who Refused To become A Butterfly…You Can Help Him Find His Wings!

 Cator was an ordinary caterpillar in an extraordinary situation.

-That day, he was chewing a dark leaf.
+He was chewing a dark leaf.
 Though his stomach was full, the leaf was so juicy he kept gnawing at it.
 In that exact moment, he heard a faint voice, “Cator, listen carefully!”
 He looked around and saw no one.
 He cautiously turned his head to look back.
-No one was there either!
+No one was there.
 He panicked, lost his balance and tumbled into a dense cluster of leaves.

 The other day he heard a botany guide telling the students, “When a mother Monarch butterfly lays 120 eggs only about 1 survives”.
 He was the strong one, who survived.
 He truly earned the comfortable life.
 But the mean little voice was ordering him to go through another ordeal.
 Why should he follow the orders from nowhere?

-It was a historic moment.
-The first Caterpillar ever to deny the divine forces..
-In those moments of struggle, Cator realized, a strong shell was appearing and encapsulating him.
+He was the first caterpillar ever to deny the divine forces.
+But those forces were unrelenting.
+In spite of Cator's denial a strong shell was appearing and encapsulating him.
 It was the divine plan to protect him when he would be upside down.
 Cator felt helpless.
-In spite of his resolve not to become a butterfly, the divine forces were making him one.
 He stopped eating.
 Even the juicy dark leaves tasted bitter.
 He hit the branches with all his might to break the protective shell.
-He got hurt but shell did not disappear.
+But the shell was strong.
 Little Cator was angry.
-The pain and anguish was too much and the inner voices were making him mad.
+The pain and anguish was too much and the inner voices were turning him mad.
 One night, he mustered all his strength and pulled the shell in.
 To his surprise, it got sucked in, and the shell created a shield inside him.

 Cator-Man took a deep breath!
 The story must take a new turn now!